tokenring-ai/utility/README.md

 #### `throttle<T extends (...args: any[]) => any>(func: T): (minWait: number, ...args: Parameters<T>) => void`

 Creates a throttled function that only invokes the provided function if at least `minWait` milliseconds have elapsed since the last invocation.
+The `minWait` parameter is passed when calling the throttled function, not during creation.
 If multiple calls are made within the throttle period, only the last call will be executed at the end of the period.

 ```typescript
 import throttle from '@tokenring-ai/utility/timer/throttle';